Asymptotics of relative heat traces and determinants on open surfaces of finite area: Introduction

 \section{Introduction}

-In this paper we study the relative determinant of the Laplace operator on surfaces with asymptotically cusp ends.
+In this paper we study the relative determinant of Laplace operators on surfaces with asymptotically cusp ends and the asymptotic expansion of the corresponding relative heat traces for small values of time.
 A surface with asymptotically cusp ends is defined in Section \ref{subsection:conftransf}.

 Regularized determinants of elliptic operators play an important role in many fields of mathematics and mathematical physics.
-They were initially introduced by D. B. Ray and M. I. Singer in \cite{RaySinger} in relation to $R$-torsion.
-For Laplacians on closed surfaces the regularized determinant is defined via a zeta function regularization process.
-The regularized determinant of the Laplacian on a compact Riemannian manifold is an important spectral invariant.
-For instance, in the $2$-dimensional case, B. Osgood, R. Phillips and P. Sarnak (to whom we refer as OPS from now on) in \cite{OPS1} showed that the determinant, considered as a functional on the space of metrics, has very interesting extremal properties.
-They prove the following result: let $M$ be a closed surface of genus $p$.
-Then in a given conformal class, among all metrics of unit area, there exists a unique metric of constant curvature at which the regularized determinant attains a maximum.
+They were initially introduced by D.B.
+Ray and I.M.
+Singer in \cite{RaySinger} in relation to $R$-torsion.
+The regularized determinant of the Laplace operator on a compact Riemannian manifold is defined via a zeta function regularization process.
+It is an important spectral invariant.
+For instance, in the $2$-dimensional case, B. Osgood, R. Phillips and P. Sarnak (OPS)\footnote{From now on we abbreviate B. Osgood, R. Phillips and P. Sarnak as OPS.} showed in \cite{OPS1} that the determinant, considered as a functional on the space of metrics, has very interesting extremal properties.
+They proved the following result: Let $M$ be a closed surface, then in a given conformal class, among all metrics of unit area, there exists a unique metric of constant curvature at which the regularized determinant attains a maximum.
 They also proved a corresponding statement for compact surfaces with boundary and suitable conditions at the boundary.